 Investigations into the nature and structure of existence.
 What sorts of things are there?
 What are possible worlds?
 How is change possible?

 Metaphysics asks basic questions about existence, time, possibility, infinity and more.
 We then test answers to these questions as analytically as we can.
-In this paper we will read classic and contemporary works of philosophy, focusing on four main questions.
-What is the most general structure of the world?
+In this paper we focus on questions such as: What is the most general structure of the world?
 What is our place in the world?
 Are there many worlds?
 And why is there a world at all?

 |Paper title||Metaphysical Questions|